bakjedev/bakjedotdev/README.md

 ### World

-* Scaffold:     really shitty scaffold
+* Scaffold:     really shitty scaffold, dont use it

 ### Misc

 * HoldAction:   continuous breaking or using
 * Timestamps:   shows timestamp for chat messages
 * ChestSwap:    swaps chestplate with elytra and vice versa
+* Peek:         shows inside shulker, this should really be a command but im lazy
 * PortalGUI:    allows opening GUI's in portals
 * AutoFish:     automatically fishes for you
 * PartyChat:    simple module that turns party chat on and off for constantiam